Redcxx/ucl-master-project/timeline.md

 ### 11 Jun

-- Rebuilt dataset preprocessing pipeline to suit the new batch of dataset as well as extract tie-down dataset
+- Rebuilt dataset preprocessing pipeline to suit the new batch of dataset as well as extract tie-down dataset.
-- Experimented with naive smaller models, but not very good result
+- Experimented with naive smaller models, but not very good result.

 ### 12 Jun

-- Rebuilt training pipeline so that I can develop in the IDE and run code in colab
+- Rebuilt training pipeline so that I can develop in the IDE and run code in colab.

+### 17 Jun

+- Server access
+- Gitlab
+- know about the preprocessing stage in the company, they will ask for my